Data Requests and Research

 6. Birdville ISD resources (printing, email, supplies, etc.) cannot be used for research activities.

-7. The PAR office does not have the authority to grant permission for the use of school buildings for data collection.
+7. The CAA office does not have the authority to grant permission for the use of school buildings for data collection.
 Arrangements must be made through the school principal and/or Birdville Facilities Rentals at https://www.birdvilleschools.net/Page/36337.
-The researcher should obtain prior approval of the campus principal when the proposed project involves campus personnel or students.
+The researcher should obtain prior approval from the campus principal when the proposed project involves campus personnel or students.

 8. Any compensation provided for participation must be described in the proposal.